Once again, the slow cooker is the perfect fit for this easy, stress-free batch of beef barbacoa.

 I didn't sear the beef pieces before putting them in the slow cooker, but you are welcome to experiment with that.
-Here is some good info on searing.

 Don't forget to taste for seasoning after you shred the beef pieces; a final dash of salt can really enhance the flavors.
 And after shredding be sure to let the meat soak up the juices for 10-15 minutes.

 Here’s how the proportions look in Barbacoa Beef Burritos.